blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 It’s possible that the configuration may lead to too small a spread to be profitable.
 You can use the `--minimumcharge-ratio` parameter to enforce a minimum spread.
 The default of 0.0005 is 0.05%.

 The default is to perform calculations based on the mid price.
 The `--minimumcharge-from-bid-ask` parameter specifies calculations are to be performed using the bid price (for BUYs) or ask price (for SELLs), not the mid price.

+`--minimumcharge-ratio` can be specified multiple times for configurations running multiple layers or levels of `Order`s.

+Specifying multiple minimum charges is designed to work in an intuitive way - the first BUY and SELL take the first specified position size, the second BUY and SELL take the second specified position size and so on.

+To do so, this element will:
+* Separate BUY and SELL `Order`s
+* Sort the BUY and SELL `Order`s from closest to top-of-book to farthest from top-of-book
+* Process each BUY and SELL pair using the next specified minimum charge (substituting the last specified minimum charge if no other one is available)

+The result is if you specify `--minimumcharge-ratio 2 --minimumcharge-ratio 4` the BUY and SELL `Order`s closest to top-of-book will both be given a minimum charge of 2, and the next BUY and SELL `Order`s will be given a fixed minimum charge of 4.

+(In fact, in that example, the BUY and SELL nearest the mid-price will be given a minimum charge of 2 and all other `Order`s will be given a minimum charge of 4.)

+Note that one consequence of this processing of `Order`s is that the orders returned from this `Element` may be in a different sort-order to the orders that were sent to it.

 ### `PreventPostOnlyCrossingBookElement`